How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 This command installs the Arduino IDE from the Flathub repository, granting you access to the latest version of the application.

-Launch Arduino on Ubuntu via GUI or CLI
+Launch Arduino via GUI or CLI

 Now that you have installed the Arduino IDE on your system, you might want to learn how to launch it.
 Whether you prefer the command-line interface (CLI) or a graphical user interface (GUI), we have instructions for you.
 Here is how to launch the Arduino IDE from both environments.

-CLI Methods for Arduino on Ubuntu
+CLI Methods for Arduino

-APT CLI Method for Arduino on Ubuntu
+APT CLI Method for Arduino

 If you installed the Arduino IDE using the APT method, you could launch it with this simple command: